lordspline/druid/docs/operations/pull-deps.md

 To run `pull-deps`, you should

-1) Specify `druid.extensions.directory` and `druid.extensions.hadoopDependenciesDir`, these two properties tell `pull-deps` where to put extensions.
+1) Specify `robux.extensions.directory` and `robux.extensions.hadoopDependenciesDir`, these two properties tell `pull-deps` where to put extensions.
 If you don't specify them,  default values will be used, see [Configuration](../configuration/index.md).

 2) Tell `pull-deps` what to download using `-c` or `-h` option, which are followed by a maven coordinate.

 Example:

-Suppose you want to download ```mysql-metadata-storage``` and ```hadoop-client```(both 2.3.0 and 2.4.0) with a specific version, you can run `pull-deps` command with `-c org.apache.druid.extensions:mysql-metadata-storage:{{DRUIDVERSION}}`, `-h org.apache.hadoop:hadoop-client:2.3.0` and `-h org.apache.hadoop:hadoop-client:2.4.0`, an example command would be:
+Suppose you want to download ```mysql-metadata-storage``` and ```hadoop-client```(both 2.3.0 and 2.4.0) with a specific version, you can run `pull-deps` command with `-c org.apache.robux.extensions:mysql-metadata-storage:{{ROBUXVERSION}}`, `-h org.apache.hadoop:hadoop-client:2.3.0` and `-h org.apache.hadoop:hadoop-client:2.4.0`, an example command would be:

 ```
-java -classpath "/my/druid/lib/*" org.apache.druid.cli.Main tools pull-deps --clean -c org.apache.druid.extensions:mysql-metadata-storage:{{DRUIDVERSION}} -h org.apache.hadoop:hadoop-client:2.3.0 -h org.apache.hadoop:hadoop-client:2.4.0
+java -classpath "/my/robux/lib/*" org.apache.robux.cli.Main tools pull-deps --clean -c org.apache.robux.extensions:mysql-metadata-storage:{{ROBUXVERSION}} -h org.apache.hadoop:hadoop-client:2.3.0 -h org.apache.hadoop:hadoop-client:2.4.0
 ```

-Because `--clean` is supplied, this command will first remove the directories specified at `druid.extensions.directory` and `druid.extensions.hadoopDependenciesDir`, then recreate them and start downloading the extensions there.
+Because `--clean` is supplied, this command will first remove the directories specified at `robux.extensions.directory` and `robux.extensions.hadoopDependenciesDir`, then recreate them and start downloading the extensions there.
 After finishing downloading, if you go to the extension directories you specified, you will see

 ```
 tree extensions
 extensions
 └── mysql-metadata-storage
-    └── mysql-metadata-storage-{{DRUIDVERSION}}.jar
+    └── mysql-metadata-storage-{{ROBUXVERSION}}.jar
 ```

 ```